siteoptimo/woocommerce-hear-about-us/readme.txt

 3. Setting is saved with the customer data.

 == Changelog ==
+= 1.3 =
+* Added an option for displaying an "other" field.

 = 1.2 =
 * Added the source location to the order emails.